natedillon/dnathandillon.com/work/_drafts/2016/k-state-connect-balances-widget.md

 team:
   - Keith Bauer
   - Jon Faustman
+  - Derek Stegelman
   - Amanda Tross
 notes:
-  - Started design work on March 28, 2017; last design file was made April 17, 2017
+  - Started design work on March 25, 2016; last design file was made April 29, 2016
-  - The “K-State Email” widget was re-named to “Inbox”
-  - The Decisions service was added to the widget for the Division of Financial Services; client contacts were Bryan Kraus and Rob McGaughey
-  - While Bootstrap was still in use in Connect itself, it was not used for the widget code
+  - Minor changes were made to the widget in Connect v1.40.0 on February 22, 2017
+  - Worked with K-State Housing & Dining for the meal balances section of the widget
 ---